All Episodes

 They have to talk to the New York Times.

-Uh the problem is, I think, uh looking at this in hindsight, is that many in Republican administrations think they can spin these people.
+The problem is, I think, looking at this in hindsight, is that many in Republican administrations think they can spin these people.

 They think they can turn them into friends, turn them into supporters.

-It is it is one of the things that I guess this is one of the reasons I don't want to work in that town, and I don't want to spend too much time there because it's seductive and you get caught up in it.
+It is one of the things that, and I guess this is one of the reasons I don't want to work in that town, and I don't want to spend too much time there because it's seductive and you get caught up in it.

-It's also uh a place largely defined by the social pecking order, and conservatives and Republicans are never ever going to be high up in the social pecking order, unless, of course, their Supreme Court justices who turn lib and then they'll get great puff pieces written about them in the Washington Post style section, and that's how the process begins at turning them.
+It's also a place largely defined by the social pecking order, and conservatives and Republicans are never, ever going to be high up in the social pecking order, unless, of course, they're Supreme Court justices who turn lib and then they'll get great puff pieces written about them in the Washington Post style section, and that's how the process begins, turning them.

 And they will not put up with double crossers.

-They're not going to put up with people sandbagging them or undermining them if uh if that happens, all hell is brought down on these people in a number of different ways, which is why there haven't been any Clinton Tell all books.
+If that happens, all hell is brought down on these people in a number of different ways, which is why there haven't been any Clinton tell books.

 This administration is not ruthless in any way.

-It doesn't punish or penalize people that uh attempt to undermine it.
+It doesn't punish or penalize people that attempt to undermine it.

 As I say, you can't not talk to them.